xumes/agile-team-tool/docs/mongodb-migration.md

 ## Things to consider:

 * build index based off common queries. writes will have bad performance if there are many indexes
-* timestamps are in UTC and EST/EDT so need to convert them to unix timestamp when we do the mapping
+* timestamps are in UTC and EST/EDT so need to convert them to JS Date Obj when we do the mapping

 I think these doc types are not needed
 * doc.type :'ref_matassessment'